KOJba/team-task-manager/use-case-n-scenarios/README.md

 - change right in team

 ---
-** some members of our team thought that creating n use case and scenario for functions above is unnecessary
+** some members of our team thought that creating a use case and scenario for functions above is unnecessary